lindaperez/1_bk_Kickstarter-Analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

 The way to solve this case is thinking how to answer the questions above, especifically.
 When is the best time to launch the Play campaign?
-We inmediatly thought about, how to get a relation between the launch_date and the outcomes.
+We inmediatly thought about, how to get a relation between the launch_at and the outcomes.
 We were able to think that we needed to display the months and see how many projects were successful, failed or canceled over the years.
-After it, we could think about that filter by the parent category was very help us to have a more acurate answer.
+After it, we could think about that filter by the parent category was very helpful to have a more acurate answer.

 The way that this view answer this questions and some others is through a pivot table and a pivot chart.